-Our dedicated staff provide students with learning experiences that encourage personal excellence and a feeling of success in a caring environment showing an understanding

-And acceptance of gender and cultural differences.
+personal excellence and a feeling of success in a caring environment showing an understanding and an acceptance of gender and cultural differences.

 Our warm, friendly and supportive school environment is conductive to quality learning and ensures that Greenpark School continues its fine tradition of one of our cities leading educational facilities and creating "Learners for Life".